FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Labs are due on Mondays.
 Make sure this page is linked to on your main class hub page.

 ## Part A. Plan
+         The device I am thinking of is a wearable sensor that detects the stress level and gives out warning when the stress level goes above a certain threshold.
+It’s mainly for people who work under stressful circumstance a lot or for people who are trying to better understand and manage their emotions.
+For instance, students and professionals.
+This is also an easy version of my product/startup studio idea.

+         When the player is relaxed, the stress level is low and the wristband would show the green light.
+Then that person starts performing a stressful task like finishing an assignment close to the deadline, the wristband can senor the increase in the pulse as the indicator of the increase in stress level.
+The wristband then changes the color to yellow and vibrates slightly.
+Right before the deadline, the player gets really stressed out.
+The wristband turns to red, vibrates intensively and gives out “BEEP BEEP” alert sound as a serious warning.

 ![alt text](https://github.com/nicole-zy/Interactive-Lab-Hub/blob/Spring2021/Lab%201/IMG_0643.jpg)

+Storyboard 1st Version

+Feedback:
+        The person’s face and neck look separate from the hand, so it’s hard to tell if it’s the same person.
+         Hard to tell that the person is doing an assignment from the second picture and the laptop looks like an alarm.

 ## Part B. Act out the Interaction